drogatkin/Atjeews/README.md

 in "build-tool" directory.
 The complete source to patch can be taken from https://github.com/miracle2k/android-platform_sdk

 ## How to build
-There are two options, either use [7Bee]https://github.com/drogatkin/7Bee Java build tool or [RustBee](https://github.com/drogatkin/rust_utilities)  Linux build tool. bee-build.xml or bee.rb has to be edited to provide a correct location of used components.
+There are two options, either use [7Bee](https://github.com/drogatkin/7Bee) Java build tool or [RustBee](https://github.com/drogatkin/rust_utilities)  Linux build tool. bee-build.xml or bee.rb has to be edited to provide a correct location of used components.
+It is also possible to move the project under Android Studio and use Gradle.
+But, there is a risk that websocket won't work correctly due a bug in Gradle.

 7Bee provides also bee-dexwar.xml script for auto converting "war" files in Android format.